scalar-labs/jepsen/scalardb/README.md

     $ lein run test --test transfer --nemesis crash --join decommission --time-limit 300
     ```

-    Use `lein run test --help` to see a list of the full options
+    Use `lein run test --help` to see a list of the options.